Pricing Module Fields

 Creating a Pricing Module

-A Pricing Template is the prerequisite, set that up first:
+A Pricing Context is the prerequisite, set that up first:

 - Click on the Plan Variants tab.